 Badgers are a major duck-egg predator across much of the prairie pothole region.
 In a 1999 study published by Notre Dame and conducted in west-central Minnesota and southeastern North Dakota, waterfowl flesh was found in the stomach contents of 32 percent of the badgers sampled, while 27 percent contained ducklings, and a whopping 60 percent had recently consumed duck eggs.

-These fanciful, semi-aquatic mammals are occasional egg-eaters and kill a lot of ducklings in the prairie pothole region.
+These fanciful, semi-aquatic mammals are occasional egg-eaters, but really take their toll on ducklings in the prairie pothole region.
 In dry years, when wetlands retract from the surrounding vegetation and ducklings are left exposed, mink can exact an especially grave toll on how many survive to migration.
 Otters, a relative of mink, similarly affect duck production in areas such as Nova Scotia, where their numbers are increasing.

 The corvid family, which includes crows, ravens and magpies, poses a formidable aerial danger to waterfowl eggs and ducklings.
 These birds are more plentiful in the parkland habitats of central Alberta, Saskatchewan and Manitoba — which have ample trees and therefore support high corvid populations — than in the prairies of the Dakotas and southern Canada.
 And because the Canadian parklands are a critical region for over-water nesters such as canvasbacks, redheads and ring-necked ducks, corvids strongly affect these key diver species.
 Crows used to be considered the top avian predator for waterfowl, but recent data suggests that ravens are far more destructive and their numbers have dramatically increased in parkland habitats that support canvasbacks.